-Jaman North District is one of the twenty nine (29) administrative districts in the Brong Ahafo Region of the Republic of Ghana, created under the Legislative Instrument (LI) 1779 of 2004.
+The Jaman North District is one of the 254 Metropolitan, Municipal and District Assemblies (MMDAs) in Ghana, and forms part of the 29 of Municipalities and Districts in the Brong Ahafo Region, created under the Legislative Instrument (LI) 1779 of 2004.

-It is located between latitude 7’40” N and 8’ 27”N, and longitude 2’30”W and 2’ 60” W. The district is strategically located to the Western part of the region and to the North Western fringes of the neighboring Cote d’Ivoiré.
+With Sampa as its administrative capital, the is located between latitude 7’40” N and 8’ 27”N, and longitude 2’30”W and 2’ 60” W. The District is strategically located to the Western part of the region and to the North Western fringes of the neighboring Cote d’Ivoiré.

 - District Sublinks